 Caring for Skyscraper sunflowers

 Caring for skyscraper sunflowers starts with ensuring the plants have adequate amounts of water.
 While these plants are drought-tolerant, they won’t reach their full height if water is scarce.
+Keep the soil consistently moist but not waterlogged.
+Mulch around the base of the plants to help retain moisture and control weeds.
 You’ll also want to pull nearby weeds and feed the plants with organic plant fertilizer.